KeepSafe/TapTargetView/README.md

 **Min SDK:** 14

 ## React Native
-If you are looking to integrate this library for [React Native](https://github.com/facebook/react-native) project, please use below bridge library for the same:
+If you want to use this library with [React Native](https://github.com/facebook/react-native) project, please use below bridge plugin for the same:

 [React Native TapTargetView](https://github.com/prscX/react-native-taptargetview)